-- Two blinks and a pause repeated three times means the tag is in Auto-start mode. - Ten rapid blinks indicate the tag is Started. - No blinks indicate the tag is Stopped.
+- Two blinks and a pause repeated three times means the tag is in Auto-Start mode. - No blinks indicate the tag is in Start or Stopped mode If unsure, reconnect to Tag Agent and disconnect in the desired mode.

 Change a Tag's State Using a Magnet